Legal Rights of Children with Preventable Birth Injury-Related Cerebral Palsy

 The Role of Expert Witnesses

-Expert witnesses play an integral role in proving negligence in preventable birth injury cases.
-These professionals possess a considerable amount of specialized knowledge and experience within the field of obstetrics and can provide testimony regarding whether proper procedures were followed during childbirth as well as areas where deviations from standard practices occurred.
+Expert witnesses are essential in proving negligence in preventable birth injury cases.
+These professionals bring specialized knowledge and hands-on experience in obstetrics, offering testimony about whether proper procedures were followed during childbirth and identifying specific points where deviations from standard practices occurred.

 Types of Compensation Available

-Families impacted by preventable birth injury-related cerebral palsy may seek various forms of compensation through medical malpractice lawsuits.
-Some examples include:
+Families impacted by preventable birth injury-related cerebral palsy may seek several forms of compensation through medical malpractice lawsuits.
+These generally fall into three categories.

 1. Economic Damages: This encompasses expenses related to current and future medical treatments, rehabilitation services, assistive devices or equipment required due to the disability, lost wages if parents need time off work to care for their child, and any necessary modifications to the home to accommodate the child’s needs.

-1. Non-Economic Damages: These represent compensation for pain, suffering, emotional distress, loss of enjoyment of life, and the profound impact that this condition imposes on both the child and their family.
+1. Non-Economic Damages: These represent compensation for pain, suffering, emotional distress, loss of enjoyment of life, and the profound impact that this condition has on both the child and their family.

 1. Rehabilitation Costs: Compensation may also extend to cover the expenses associated with various therapies aimed at maximizing the child’s development potential, such as physical therapy, occupational therapy, speech therapy, and cognitive interventions.